Senior Cat Food - How to Feed your Older Cats

 What is the best cat food for older cats?

-Dr. Fascetti says that your main goals when choosing a food for a senior should be to:
+Your main goals when choosing a food for a senior cat should be to:

 - Maintain health and ideal body weight